 Society as looking glass

-When a person is body shamed every day he/she puts all his/her effort to look a certain way which is seemingly more acceptable.
+When a person is a body shamed every day he/she puts all his/her effort to look a certain way which is seemingly more acceptable.
 Sometimes these efforts may actually damage one person’s physical health.
-For example, inorder to become thin sometime girls skip lunch and dinner or may even develop severe eating disorders like anorexia nervosa, bulimia nervosa etc. Plastic surgery has become so common these days and some have even become addicts to plastic surgery in order to look a certain way.
-The human barbie, cat woman, the human Ken doll etc. are only few examples where people have spent entire lifetimes and savings to perfect their look.
+For example, in order to become thin sometimes girls skip lunch and dinner or may even develop severe eating disorders like anorexia nervosa, bulimia nervosa etc. Plastic surgery has become so common these days and some have even become addicts to plastic surgery in order to look a certain way.
+The human Barbie, cat woman, the human Ken doll etc. are only a few examples where people have spent entire lifetimes and savings to perfect their look.

 Body shaming and Psychological well-being

-It is found among adolescents and children that often they develop some mood related issues as well as anxiety.
+It is found among adolescents and children that often they develop some mood-related issues as well as anxiety.
 They feel guilty, even may develop a social apprehension and the fear of social evaluation.
 They find it difficult to have friends, trust people.
-The fear of criticism, bulling and rejection will always haunt them.
+The fear of criticism, bullying, and rejection will always haunt them.
 They isolate themselves to find peace or at least to avoid judgemental stares.
-Body shaming tends to have detrimental effects on children’s development when parents show some implicit or explicit references, concerns and worries.
+Body shaming tends to have detrimental effects on children’s development when parents show some implicit or explicit references, concerns, and worries.

 How barbaric it is to stigmatize one part of our society on the basis of their physical appearance!
-A society should not claim to be a civilized one if it cannot provide opportunity to live life without discrimination, stigma and ostracism.
+A society should not claim to be a civilized one if it cannot provide an opportunity to live life without discrimination, stigma, and ostracism.